 Hurricane Harvey left a devastating impact on the physical and mental health of Houstonians.
 Stagnant water in the homes, sewage water and bacteria- zontaminated water in the bayou have caused a variety of health problems.
 Mold growth and dust from demolition and repairs have led to respiratory issues

 the emotional impact have left our residents with unmet mental health issues.
 The mental and physical health of residents has to be a priority since their wellbeing is necessary to maintain Houston’s economic potential and to support the city’s infrastructure.
 We must ensure that our city’s Emergency Preparedness Plan includes educating residents regularly, through various platforms, on prevention, preparedness, recovery, and resilience.
-All of those phases should address healthcare and what residents can do during those phases to prevent adverse health impacts.
+All phases should address healthcare and what residents can do during those phases to prevent adverse health impacts.
 Our mental health care must consider our city’s diversity and provide culturally appropriate solutions

 Houston’s health disparity in underserved communities is also magnified due to limited or no transportation available from the communities to the health clinics.
 In addition to creating transportation solutions, we need to invest in community clinics that offer preventative healthcare and baseline assessments.
 Preventative healthcare should also address healthy diets and provide the community with resources through a partnership with Houston’s Foodbank.
 It should also include